 - If still sound, the horse can then be turned out in a larger area for a greater amount of time, all while keeping the feet properly shaped at three to four-week intervals to ensure healthy hooves.

 - The transition period will depend on the initial condition of the foot, but generally, at least 60 days is recommended before the horse should return to normal work.

-- The development of a cutting-edge cast application, which will be presented at this year’s American Association of Equine Practitioners convention, has been extremely helpful during the transition period especially in the initial stages of removing the shoes.
+- The development of a cutting-edge cast application, which will be presented at this year’s American Association of Equine Practitioners convention, has been beneficial during the transition period especially in the initial stages of removing the shoes.

 From a farrier’s perspective, shifting the practice from trimming to shaping a barefoot horse is key.